 3. Tap the checkmark in the upper right-hand corner to apply.

-To adjust line height (leading) in PicMonkey Mobile:
+To adjust line height (leading) in the PicMonkey app:

 1. Select your desired text box, then tap the Style tab, and tap Line Height.